GENERAL INFORMATION: 503-823-4000

 B. “Decision or determination” means and includes any decision, determination, order, or other action of any City bureau.
-Decisions or determinations do not include any action, decision, determination, or order applying Title 33 or Chapter 16.30 of the Code.
+Decisions or determinations do not include any action, decision, determination, or order that is subject to the review procedures set forth in Title 33 or Chapter 16.30 of the Code.

 A. Whenever, pursuant to any portion of this Code, a person has the right of appeal to the Code Hearings Officer from any City bureau decision or determination, such appeal shall be in accordance with the procedures and under the conditions set forth in this Chapter.

 B. No person shall have a right of appeal to the Code Hearings Officer unless the right of appeal is expressly provided for in this Code.